Event

 Parkinson’s Academy invites you to the 8th annual scientific meeting designed to advance scientific insights for specialists working in Parkinson’s disease.

-This is a virtual meeting, information on how to register can be found below.
+This is a hybrid meeting: join us online or in person (very limited in-person places now available).
+Information on how to register can be found below.

 This acclaimed annual meeting challenges assumptions and questions the status quo.
 Together with world-class experts, we will explore where the evidence lies, where it doesn’t – and what that means in real-world clinical practice.
 Expect insightful discussion, practical takeaways, and new thinking that will transform how you support your patients.